luox-app/luox/src/javascript/components/About.md

 ### Team

-This platform was developed by [Dr Manuel Spitschan](https://groupleaders.mpdl.mpg.de/group-leader/manuel-spitschan/) (Technical University of Munich and Max Planck Institute for Biological Cybernetics) and [Go Free Range](https://gofreerange.com/).
+This platform was developed by [Prof. Dr. Manuel Spitschan](https://groupleaders.mpdl.mpg.de/group-leader/manuel-spitschan/) (Technical University of Munich and Max Planck Institute for Biological Cybernetics) and [Go Free Range](https://gofreerange.com/).
 Code to calculate colour indices was developed by [Dr. Somang Nam](https://y.at/grad-cap.pizza.picture.balloon.pine-tree) and [Dr. Jennifer A. Veitch](https://nrc.canada.ca/en/corporate/contact-us/nrc-directory-science-professionals/jennifer-veitch) at the National Research Council of Canada – Construction Research Centre, in collaboration with Dr. Spitschan.

 ### Citing

-For now, if you use _luox_ for calculations, please cite the following (APA format):
+If you use _luox_ for calculations, please cite the following (APA format):

 Software: